 Guys, you know all this; there’s no need for me to nag about the obvious.
 Still, before I leave the topic, understand that your exposed DNA information doesn’t only put you at risk but also your surroundings.
 Think of your close or distant family who shares parts of your DNA.
 And, if you’re concerned about potential genetic (CRISPR) warfare risks, you might want to know that you’re also putting non-family members at risk.

 But are these scenarios realistic?

 Sure, what would make you think they’re not?
 Hackers have stolen information from DNA-testing companies, and pharmaceutical companies signed $300 million deals with DNA-testing companies.
 And if you think privacy laws will protect you, think again; they do not always apply to disability insurers, for example.

 With this and other examples in mind, do we have reasons to believe that the dystopian society of the Gattaca movie is inaccurate?

 The scientific accuracy of Gattaca

 Gattaca did an excellent job of portraying a society that uses genetics to alienate individuals with genetic abnormalities and create a “perfect” world.
 Not only that, but it also challenged the common misconception that genes dictate every aspect of your life, which is unusual for a Hollywood movie.

-If you haven’t watched it yet, and you want to freak out a bit about our future, go rent that VHS tape and enjoy the scientific and futuristic accuracy of Gattaca.
+If you haven’t watched it yet and want to freak out a bit about our future, go rent that VHS tape and enjoy Gattaca’s scientific and futuristic accuracy.
 A dystopian society with beautiful people everywhere.
-“Makes me want to say, it’s a beautiful world… for you.”
+“Makes me want to say it’s a beautiful world… for you.”

-By the way, if you’ve reached this far and want to help an Embassy out, please feel free to share this post with family, friends, and enemies.
+If you’ve reached this far and want to help an Embassy out, please feel free to share this post with family, friends, and enemies.
 All that for free!
-There’s also a like-button somewhere here (that helps) and a comments section if you dare.
+There’s also a like button somewhere here (that helps) and a comments section if you dare.
 Thanks for the support and talk later.